handsontable/handsontable/docs/content/guides/cell-functions/cell-editor.md

 ```
 :::

-Wow, that was easy.
-Just a few lines of code and everything works.
-Let's try something more complex, let's build new editor from the ground up.
+Let's try something more complex: we'll build a new editor from the ground up.

 ### `SelectEditor` - creating editor from scratch